• Skip to main content

 Heading down to Ayung in full rafting gear.

-Why does it matter?
-You won’t just be paddling.
-You’ll descend anywhere from 50 to 600 mossy stone steps (depending on your rafting operator), raft through shaded jungle canyons, and then hike back up through Bali’s humid hillside heat.
-What you wear and carry matters not just for comfort but for safety, too.
+This isn’t just a paddle trip.
+You’ll descend 50 to 600 mossy jungle steps (depending on your operator), raft through shaded canyons, then climb back up Bali’s hillside heat.

 Note: